AlessioC31/ds_homework1/README.md

 During recent years XML has been criticized mainly for its verbosity.
 For this reason JSON replaced XML as the de-facto standard format to use in intercommunication systems.

 ## JSON
 **JavaScript Object Notation** is a human-readable data interchange format.
 It consists of key-value pairs and array data types.
-It is derived by JavaScript programming language but nowadays the majority of programming language supports JSON via its API.
+It is derived by JavaScript programming language but nowadays the majority of programming language supports JSON via their APIs.
 Every value is typed and supported types are:

 * number
 * string